SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-products-from-excel.md

 7. Remove the checks for the rows you do NOT want to import.
 If the Excel spreadsheet contained a heading row, you can remove it here.

-8. When you have checked that this actually is the data you want to import, click **Import**.
+8. After checking that this actually is the data you want to import, click **Import**.

 ## Complete the import